The Abilities of Face Recognition Applications Vary Widely, Just Like Vary Widely the Needs of Those Businesses that Buy Them.

 If you think so too, you can’t be more off target.
 Not only because there are limits to the abilities of any technology, no matter how advanced, but also because businesses’ needs vary and so do Face Recognition apps designed to fulfill them.

-One’s iffy idea about what the Facial Recognition technology is, actually, capable of , along with one’s poor understanding of their actual needs, result in the wrong choice of Face Recognition software and, correspondingly, many failed expectations.
+Having a vague idea about what the Facial Recognition technology is, actually, capable of, combined with a poor understanding of one's actual needs, results in the wrong choice of Face Recognition software, and, correspondingly, many failed expectations.

-In other words, you must help your Face Recognition provider obtain training photo sets, whose quality would be the best quality possible to achieve under the given circumstances and usage environment.
+In other words, you must help your Face Recognition provider obtain training photo sets, the quality of which would be the best quality possible to achieve in the given circumstances and usage environment.
 For instance, if your Face Recognition app is planned to be used on dimly lit premises and expected to utilize mostly face turn images for identification purposes, your provider must receive such images, made with the best quality possible, and not a bunch of HD front face ones, captured in a brightly lit room.